rundeck/rundeck/docs/en/manpages/man5/aclpolicy-v10.5.md

 It's recommended that this description be short and descriptive as it appears in the log output.

+## `context`

+Context specifies the environmental context that the policy applies to.

+You can specify a project name, regex, or "*" to apply only to the matching projects:

+    context:
+      project: project1

+Regex:

+    context:
+      project: "qa.*$"

+The string "*" can be used to apply to all projects:

+    context:
+      project: '*'

 ## `by` Element

 Within a `by` can be any number of `username` and `group` elements.